Published online Mar 21, 2021. doi: 10.3748/wjg.v27.i11.1076

-To investigate the prevalence of fatigue related to IBD in Eastern China, to identify the risk factors associated with fatigue, to assess the impact of fatigue on QoL, and to evaluate the relationship between fatigue and WP.
+Our primary aim was to investigate the prevalence of fatigue related to IBD in Eastern China, and to identify the risk factors associated with fatigue.
+Our second objective was to assess the impact of fatigue on QoL and to evaluate the relationship between fatigue and WP.

 A cross-sectional study was conducted in a Regional Tertiary IBD Diagnostic and Treatment Center in Eastern China.
 Clinical data of patients were collected, and disease activity was evaluated.
 Blood samples were analyzed to assess anemia, albumin, and inflammation.
 Fatigue was assessed using the multidimensional fatigue inventory.
 QoL and WP were measured using the short inflammatory bowel disease questionnaire and the work productivity and activity impairment general health questionnaire, respectively.
 The patients also completed assessments of depression (Patient Health Questionnaire-9) and anxiety (Generalized Anxiety Disorder 7-item Scale).